dreadsd/dwm-html/README.md

 ```
 Open the index.html file with one of the following browsers.

+## Usage
+There are 6 root variables, change them in the styles file or in the dev tools:
+- normal foreground (--nrm-fg)
+- selected foreground (--sel-fg)
+- normal background (--nrm-bg)
+- selected background (--sel-bg)
+- normal border (--nrm-bd)
+- selected border (--sel-bd)

 ## Support
 This is a general grid and flexbox browser support, check yours.
 |Browser|Version|